sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 ## Overview

-This HLD will provide implementation details of switch port modes access and trunk.
+This HLD will provide implementation details of switch port modes access and trunk on a Port or on a PortChannel.
 In this HLD vlan configuration commands are also improved for efficient configuration and management of VLANs.

 ## Introduction